It’s difficult to articulate the kind of feelings you’ll experience upon noticing that your dog has wandered off or become lost.

 To prevent this from happening, you’ll want to do two things:

 - Get to know your dog.
 While some dogs may occasionally surprise you, most dogs who’re inclined to slip through an open door will exhibit this tendency pretty consistently.
-So, if you have a pooch that’s always on the lookout for an escape route, be prepared when you go to the door.
+So, if you have a pooch that’s always on the lookout for an escape route, be prepared when you go to the door and consider implementing other strategies to stop your dog from escaping the yard.

 - Purchase and use a dog gate (or build your own).
 Dog gates are basically like the baby gates designed to keep toddlers from stumbling down the stairs or getting into trouble.
 By installing a gate, you can simply cut off access to open doors, thereby thwarting your canine’s escape attempts.